ivan-radic/udl-documentation/docs/folding_in_comment.md

 Folding in comment
 ==================

-This keyword set is new in UDL 2.1.
+This keyword set is new in UDL 2.1.<br>
-It allows you to fold anything as long as your language supports comments.
+It allows you to fold anything as long as your language supports comments.<br>
 Let's demonstrate it by using C++ comments.

 #### Example 1